mosdef-hub/mbuild/docs/tutorials.rst

         methyl = Methyl()
         methyl.visualize(show_ports=True)

-Default behavior is to never use ports.
+Default behavior is to never show ports.
 Can be useful to visualize when building.
 Default VMD settings are kind of crappy for this - try small vdw spheres.